yedaysal/cybersift-assignment/infrastructure/terraform/aws/README.md

 - Provides basic information about Terraform
 - Explains the details of the Terraform modules created to build the environment
-- Provides system requirements information
+- Provides environment requirements information
 - Guidelines to perform environment setup

 ## Table of Contents